warpdotdev/Warp/README.md

 * Be clear and stay on topic

 ## Open Source Dependencies
-We depend on these [open source projects:](https://docs.warp.dev/help/licenses) [https://docs.warp.dev/help/licenses](https://docs.warp.dev/help/licenses)

-We'd like to call out a few of the open source dependencies that have helped Warp to get off the ground:
+We'd like to call out a few of the [open source dependencies](https://docs.warp.dev/help/licenses) that have helped Warp to get off the ground:

 * [Tokio](https://github.com/tokio-rs/tokio)
 * [NuShell](https://github.com/nushell/nushell)